aoli-gei/StegFormer.github.io/README.md

-# Nerfies
+# StegFormer

 This is the repository that contains source code for the [StegFormer project website](https://StegFormer.github.io).

-If you find Nerfies useful for your work please cite:
+If you find StegFormer useful for your work please cite:
 ```
 ```